-Throughout each day, classroom teachers use a variety of grouping strategies to maximize the learning in the classroom: whole-group, small-group, individualized.
+Throughout each day, classroom teachers use a variety of grouping strategies to maximize the learning in the classroom: whole-group, small group, individualized.
 Much of the time, students are involved in cooperative learning activities that require them to utilize individual strengths to complete a task together.
-The discourse required during such activities caters to the needs of all students, regardless of their individual levelsincluding English Learners and Special Education ("SpEd") students.
+The discourse required during such activities caters to the needs of all students, regardless of their individual levels.

-Student-Driven Learning-, Bullis Charter School is replete with opportunities for studentinitiated activities.
-In providingProviding students with choice across the curriculum, we allow allows them to develop and apply knowledge and skills in a relevant context in which they can maintain interest.
-As there is no single medium that works for every learner, Bullis teachers create lessons based on the principles of Universal Design for Learning.
-In doing so, teachers promote students' understanding of information, concepts, relationships, and ideas.
-In turn, learners are offered multiple choices to engage in and represent their learning.
+Student-Driven Learning - Bullis Charter School is replete with opportunities for studentinitiated activities.
+In providing students with choice across the curriculum, we allow them to develop and apply knowledge and skills in a relevant context in which they can maintain interest.
 This is true both in and out of the classroom, across all subject areas, before, during, and after school, and in every grade level.
-For example, in English Language Arts, students are offered menus lists of activities such as independent reading, writing, word-based games, technology integration, etc. from which to choose.
-For example, in 5th grade Social Studies, learners use choice boards to determine how to represent their learning of the American revolution.
-They could choose to read an article, listen to a podcast, or watch a carefully curated video.
-Learners have the choice to engage in the content that works best for them in order to prepare for a collective class discussion.
+For example, in English Language Arts, students are offered menus - lists of activities such as independent reading, writing, word-based games, technology integration, etc. - from which to choose.
 While they are required to complete a broad range of activities, they are also allowed independence in choice to suit their interests and learning style.
 Students requiring enrichment in spelling and vocabulary are offered the challenge words and additional vocabulary-building opportunities.
 Required at every grade level, book reports and book clubs provide students a chance to express and share their personal interests.
 Teachers encourage and help students to choose books that reflect their interests across a variety of genres.
 Third to sixth grade students are required to conduct research reports choosing topics of appropriate interest and scope; they complete the research and writing of this report with impressive independence.
 These reports form the core of their writing portfolio, which is rounded out with other written pieces of their choosing.